-On most networks you will see a wide range of applications, each application is unique and has its own requirements when it comes to bandwidth, delay, jitter, etc. For example, an FTP application used for backups of large files might require a lot of bandwidth but delay and jitter won’t matter since it’s not an interactive application.
+On most networks, you will see a wide range of applications.
+Each application is unique and has its requirements when it comes to bandwidth, delay, jitter, etc. For example, an FTP application used for backups of large files might require a lot of bandwidth but delay and jitter won’t matter since it’s not an interactive application.

 Once the traffic has been classified, we will mark it and apply a QoS policy to it.
 Marking and configuring QoS policies are a whole different story so in this lesson, we’ll just stick to classification.

 On IOS routers, there are a couple of methods we can use for classification:

 - Header inspection

 - Payload inspection

 There are quite some fields in our headers that we can use to classify applications.
 For example, telnet uses TCP port 23 and HTTP uses TCP port 80.
 Using header inspection, you can look for the following:

 - Layer 3: source and destination IP addresses

 - Layer 4: source and destination port numbers and protocol

 This is a straightforward method of classification that works well but has some downsides.
 For example, you can configure your router so that everything that uses TCP and destination port number 80 is “HTTP”, but it’s possible that some other applications (instant messaging, for example) are also using TCP port 80.
 Your router will perform the same action for IM and HTTP traffic.